Scott Malcomson: Background

 Malcomson was born in California in 1961.
 He grew up in Oakland and graduated from University of California, Berkeley, where he wrote for and edited at The Daily Californian.
-Malcomson moved to New York City in the 1980s and wrote for publications including The Village Voice.
+Malcomson moved to New York City in the 1980s and wrote for publications including The Village Voice, The New Yorker and The New York Times.
 He has also written for The London Review of Books, The New Republic, Transition, Lettre Internationale, Film Quarterly, Daily Beast, Artforum, Huffington Post, Colors and The Nation.
 He worked for the Berggruen Institute in 2012 and was director of communications for International Crisis Group from 2013 until 2015.
 He taught journalism and entrepreneurism at New York University.
 He has an M.A. in international relations from the Fletcher School of Law and Diplomacy.

 He is a member of the Council on Foreign Relations and PEN.